Migration vs. Integration: What’s the Difference?

 What is Data Integration?

-At its most basic, data integration is less about permanently moving data and more about sharing it between systems.
+At its most basic, data integration is less about moving data and more about sharing it between systems.
 Data does move, but unlike migration, it is not a one-way journey.
-Information is continuously passed between applications, channels, and trading partners from one system to the next; each one using the data in its own way.
+Information continuously moves between applications, channels, and trading partners from one system to the next; each one using the data in its own way.

 Data integration is less about permanently moving data and more about sharing it between systems.

 The simplest example of this can be when your online store makes a sale.
 Your ecommerce system would send order details to your fulfillment system so the customer’s product gets shipped to them.
-In turn, the fulfillment system would send an update back to your store with a tracking number that gets added to the order details.
+In turn, the fulfillment system would send an update back to your store with a tracking number that will come up in the order details.

 Endless Possibilities with Data Integration